 Effective Cutting Alternatives

-Several cutting alternatives prove more effective for glass than plasma cutters.
+Several cutting alternatives are more effective for glass than plasma cutters.

-- Glass Scoring Tools: Allow for controlled, straight-line cuts by scoring and snapping.
+- Glass Scoring Tools: Great for straight cuts on annealed glass by scoring and snapping along a line.

-- Water Jet Cutting: Uses high-pressure water to cut glass smoothly and accurately.
+- Water Jet Cutting: Uses high-pressure water (often with abrasive) to cut smoothly without heat-affected zones.

 The Risks of Attempting to Cut Glass With Plasma